WWE News: Roman Reigns Expected To Lose At ‘Fastlane’ With Undertaker Return

 The original plans were for Undertaker to battle John Cena at WrestleMania.
 However, Vince McMahon was said to scrap those plans for a match that would help the future of the WWE instead of just putting on a big match to pop ticket sales.

 John Cena even mentioned this on SmackDown Live last week when he said he would rather face Undertaker at WrestleMania than The Miz.
-However, for Vince McMahon, the future of the WWE is still Roman Reigns, and that is who The Undertaker will face.
+However, for Vince McMahon, the future of the WWE is still Roman Reigns and that is who The Undertaker will face.

 RELATED WWE REPORTS BY THE INQUISITR